henze-research-group/MODRLC/actb_client/ReadMe.md

 | Set boundary condition forecast parameters in seconds                 |  set_forecast_parameters(horizon, interval) |
 | Receive current test scenario                                         |  get_scenario()                                   |
 | Set test scenario  		                                             |  set_scenario(arg) with argument ``'constant' or 'dynamic' or 'highly_dynamic'``|

+## Important notes

+The client **expects** an "initialize" command to succeed.
+If your script fails to initialize a test case, and you need to restart it, then the client will likely hang as it tries to "select" a test case twice.
+The only way to solve this is currently to stop the docker container with 'make stop' and then restart it.
+We will fix this soon...